ericrenone/CRICK-Ecosystem-Investor-Market-Analyst-Brief/README.md

 **4. Data and benchmark partnerships** — RNAcentral (release 26: 45M sequences, 52 expert databases, 204 organisms), Rfam, PDB, AlphaFold Protein Structure Database, Tahoe-100M, ENCODE, Human Cell Atlas.
 The benchmark-and-leaderboard control point is the strategic chokepoint in any platform transition.

-**5. Pharma and clinical deployment commitments** — co-development agreements with top-5 pharma, top-5 AI biotech, and 2–3 hyperscalers; design wins in 3–5 sovereign biomedical compute programs (NHS, EU-1+ Million Genomes, Japan AMED, KAUST, NIH All of Us).
-Each is a 5–10-year commitment with single-digit compute-share defended by clinical and regulatory switching cost.
+**5. Pharma and clinical deployment comments** — co-development agreements with top-5 pharma, top-5 AI biotech, and 2–3 hyperscalers; design wins in 3–5 sovereign biomedical compute programs (NHS, EU-1+ Million Genomes, Japan AMED, KAUST, NIH All of Us).
+Each is a 5–10-year comment with single-digit compute-share defended by clinical and regulatory switching cost.

 ---